frc3322/Scouting-Data-Compression/README.md

 - **Competition Optimized**: Designed for fast data transfer in busy FRC competition environments
 - **High Capacity**: Scales with image size (2 bytes per 8 pixels) - can encode hundreds of match records
-- **Efficient Compression**: Zstandard compression reduces scouting data size by 60-80% for faster transfer
+- **Efficient Compression**: Zstandard compression and custom packing reduces scouting data size by 10X for better transfer
 - **Robust Detection**: AprilTag positioning works reliably even with poor lighting or camera angles
-- **Data Integrity**: Built-in verification ensures scouting data accuracy during transfer
+- **Data Integrity**: Built-in verification ensures scouting data is not corrupted. (not amazing, but it's there for very bad scans)
 - **No Network Required**: Visual transfer works without WiFi/bluetooth - perfect for competition venues

 ## 🏗️ Project Structure